icopy-site/awesome/docs/awesome/static-analysis.md

 - [redex](https://fbredex.com) — Redex provides a framework for reading, writing, and analyzing .dex files, and a set of optimization passes  that use this framework to improve the bytecode.
 An APK optimized by Redex should be smaller and faster.

+- [SAST Online](https://sast.online/) :copyright: — Examine the Android Source code to identify any security issues or vulnerabilities.

 <h2 id="nix">Nix</h2>